Skip to main content

 • stability

-Overall, users report that the game runs smoothly, but they also highlight persistent issues with bugs and a lack of engaging gameplay, similar to what was experienced in the demo levels.
+Overall, users report that the game runs smoothly, but they also note persistent bugs and a lack of engaging content in the levels, which detracts from the overall experience.

 • “Other than that, the levels and gameplay are still as buggy and bland as the demo levels were, even with procedural generation.”